ronald-smith-angel/dataset_deduplication_sparkml/readme.md

   * color
   * carType

-Therefore, it uses a tokenizer (with word stopper - see code) to get the vector for the [LSH algorithm] (https://spark.apache.org/docs/2.1.0/ml-features.html#locality-sensitive-hashing).
+Therefore, it uses a tokenizer (with word stopper - see code) to get the vector for the [LSH algorithm](https://spark.apache.org/docs/2.1.0/ml-features.html#locality-sensitive-hashing).
 This creates hashes and buckets.
 Finally, using KNN we can query similar hashes for a category.